 The Burden of Living with Atopic Dermatitis

-Atopic dermatitis (AD) is a common skin condition that creates a significant burden on those who are affected by it, as well as their family members.
-Physically, AD causes the skin to become red, scaly, weepy, and itchy.
+Atopic dermatitis (AD) or eczema is a common skin condition that creates a significant burden for those affected, as well as their family members.
+Physically, AD causes the skin to become red, scaly, Intro to Sarah Hackley: Patient and Caregiverweepy, and itchy.
 The itching and scratching can impact the quality of sleep, and when the patient is a child with AD, the sleep loss can affect the whole family.
 The effect of AD on sleep is significant and contributes to a higher rate of behavioral and school problems in children, poor work functioning in adults or parents, and increased daytime drowsiness in everyone.
-People with AD report a lower quality of life than the general population, or than people who are living with conditions like diabetes or hypertension (high blood pressure).
+People with eczema report a lower quality of life than the general population or than people who are living with conditions like diabetes or hypertension (high blood pressure).

 Emotionally, AD causes a burden, too, as having a visible skin condition causes psychological distress, including frustration, anger, and embarrassment with one’s appearance.
-A child with AD may experience bullying or exclusion, and adults with AD also experience the stigma of having AD.
-Quality of life scores of people with AD include the mental health aspects, and people with AD have higher levels of anxiety, which is of particular concern as stress can trigger the itch-scratch cycle and set off a flare of AD.
+A child with eczema may experience bullying or exclusion, and adults may also experience the stigma of having AD.
+The quality of life scores of people with eczema include the mental health aspects.
+Therefore, people with eczema often have higher levels of anxiety, which is of particular concern as stress can trigger the itch-scratch cycle and set off a flare.

-In addition to the physical and mental aspects, AD causes a burden of time and money.
-Caring for someone with AD includes the financial costs of treatment, time missed from work for doctors’ appointments, and many lifestyle changes, including using special soaps and detergents, modifying diets, removing carpets, and using clothing or linens made with all natural fibers.
+In addition to the physical and mental aspects, eczema also causes a burden of time and money.
+Caring for eczema includes the financial costs of treatment, time missed from work for doctors’ appointments, and many lifestyle changes, including using special soaps and detergents, modifying diets, removing carpets, and using clothing or linens made with all natural fibers.
 The lifestyle changes can affect the whole family, and making the changes can create a strain on a family’s budget.

 Reducing the burden

-People dealing with AD and their families need more than just treatment for their physical symptoms.
-Research has shown that educational and psychosocial support programs can reduce AD symptoms and stress associated with having the skin disease.
+Those living with eczema, and their caregivers, often need more than just treatment for the physical symptoms.
+Research has shown that educational and psychosocial support programs can reduce symptoms and stress associated with having eczema.

-One clinical trial compared the effectiveness of a dermatologic educational program, relaxation training, cognitive behavioral training, and a combination of dermatologic education and cognitive behavioral training versus standard care in adults with AD.
-After a year of the program, those who had some form of psychological training had significantly improved symptoms of their AD than the standard care or dermatologic educational group.
+One clinical trial compared the effectiveness of a dermatologic educational program, relaxation training, cognitive behavioral training, and a combination of dermatologic education and cognitive behavioral training versus standard care in adults with eczema.
+After a year of the program, those who had some form of psychological training had significantly improved symptoms than the standard care or dermatologic educational group.

 Join the conversation